nic-nevell/11ty-boilerplate/src/posts/2023-01-22-new-blog-post.md

 ---
 page_name: New Post
 title: New Blog Post
-featured: false
 description: Blog writing is a form of online content creation that involves creating and publishing written content on a website or platform.
-Blogs can be written on a wide range of topics, including personal experiences, news, opinions, and advice.
+Blogs can be written on a wide range of topics, including personal experiences.
+featured: true
 image: hero-001.jpg
 imageAlt: Cat Stretching
 author: Nic Nevell